MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! note
     `getPlayers` does not include the server player.

-TODO: relation to enter and exit
+<mark>TODO</mark>: relation to enter and exit

 ### Server Player

 There is a special instance of the `Player` class that represents the _server_.
 It has an `id` but no meaningful `index`.
-All APIs work but return defaults (example: the location will return the origin; name will return the empty string).
+All `Player` APIs work for the server player, but return default values (example: the location will return the origin; name will return the empty string).

+The server player does not count as one of the human players: it does not get assigned an `index` and it does not count toward the <a href="#player-capacity">player capacity</a>.

 The `World` class has the method